Fibromyalgia Basics

 Covering the Bases on Nutrition

-Kathleen Holton, Ph.D., M.P.H., of Oregon Health and Science University in Portland, points to infections and tissue injury after trauma as situations in which nutrients must be increased.
-But how fibromyalgia impacts the dietary needs of patients is unknown, so Holton offers some advice.
+Kathleen Holton, Ph.D., M.P.H., of Oregon Health and Sciences University in Portland, points to two situations that necessitate nutrient increases: infections and tissue injury.
+Based on studies showing increased infection rates in this disease, you could be more vulnerable.
+However, it remains unknow how fibromyalgia specifically impacts your dietary needs, so Holton offers nutritional advice.

 Hit or Miss

 “When a study shows that fibromyalgia patients are deficient in a nutrient, let’s say a mineral, it encourages patients to take it,” says Holton.
-“Then patients end up ingesting higher amounts of that nutrient than their body may need, while not ensuring that they are getting the proper balance of nutrients that they need on a daily basis.”
+“As a result, patients ingest higher amounts of that nutrient than their body needs.
+Worse yet, it doesn’t ensure that they are getting the proper balance of daily nutrients they need.”

 “This is dangerous, and I don’t want to encourage people to take individual supplements like that.”

-“You cannot just say that this vitamin or mineral helps with energy, so you can take it to relieve fatigue,” cautions Holton.
+“You cannot just say that this vitamin or mineral helps with energy, so taking it relieves fatigue,” cautions Holton.
 “Our bodies don’t work that way.”
 There are lots of nutrients involved in the pathways that lead to energy production.
-So, supplementing with any one element that is considered to be important in helping your cells make energy probably won’t cut it.
+So, supplementing with any one element that is important in helping your cells make energy won’t cut it.

 “Sometimes fibromyalgia patients come in with a bag full of all the supplements that they are taking.
-Most of the time, they are taking these individual supplements because they have heard over the years that each one could be beneficial for fibromyalgia.
+Most often, they consume these individual supplements because they heard that each one could be beneficial for fibromyalgia.
 Yet, they are seldom taking a multivitamin and mineral supplement.”

-Holton does not recommend that fibromyalgia patients take supplements on a hit-or-miss basis “because it does not ensure good nutrition across the board.
-For the body to function properly, it requires multiple nutrients working together.”
+Holton does not advise fibromyalgia patients to take nutrient supplements on a hit-or-miss basis “because it does not ensure good nutrition across the board.
+The body requires multiple nutrients working together for it to function properly.”

 A Better Balance

 Rather than supplementing individual nutrients, Holton prefers to look at the other side of the spectrum.
-“I am interested in increasing levels of vitamins and minerals across the board to see if we can improve a person’s overall nutritional status.”
+“I want to increase vitamin and mineral levels across the board to improve a fibromyalgia patient’s overall nutritional status.”

 Finding a Multi

 What should you look for in a multivitamin and mineral supplement?
-Holton says you should have a broad-spectrum with 100 percent of all the essential nutrients, and that includes iron.
+Holton recommends a broad-spectrum containing 100 percent of all the essential nutrients for fibromyalgia patients, including iron.
 It’s okay to have elevated B vitamins and fruit/vegetable compounds that help with cell function.

-You want to avoid additives and extra ingredients with questionable value because when taken daily, they could make symptoms worse.
-The multi needs to be suitable for vegetarians and people with common food allergies.
-Here is where selection can get tricky because you need to read the lengthy labels, and you have hundreds to select from.
+Avoid products with additives and extra ingredients with questionable value because they could make your symptoms worse.
+Multiviatmins need to be suitable for vegetarians and people with common food allergies.
+This makes selecting a multi tricky because you need to read the labels, and you have hundreds to select from.

-A hassle-free option would be to use a multivitamin like Alive!
-Once Daily Multi-Vitamin Ultra Potency supplement—it’s what Holton recommends for her patients with fibromyalgia.
-A 60-day supply costs about $14, but keep in mind that you will save money by not having to buy individual supplements.
+A hassle-free option is to use a multivitamin like Alive!
+Once Daily Multi-Vitamin Ultra Potency—it’s the nutritional advice Holton gives her patients with fibromyalgia.
+A 60-day supply costs about $20, but you save money by not buying lots of individual supplements.

 Iron and Vitamin B12

 The thought of eating energy-rich foods that can help you push back daily fatigue sounds like many of the commercials on TV, but it’s just not practical.
-“A person can be eating an extremely healthy diet with adequate levels of all the nutrients, and they may still have fatigue due to other reasons,” says Holton.
-Hidden food allergies and digestive disorders can still leave people profoundly fatigued.
-But, if either iron or vitamin B12 is deficient, you most certainly will be dragging.
+“A person can eat a healthy diet with adequate levels of all the nutrients, and still be exhausted due to other reasons,” says Holton.
+Two common causes of fatigue are hidden food allergies and digestive disorders.
+But, if either iron or vitamin B12 is deficient, you most certainly will be dragging regardless of your fibromyalgia.

-Iron deficiency anemia and pernicious anemia (low vitamin B12) can each be corrected by increasing dietary intake of these two nutrients.
+Iron deficiency anemia and pernicious anemia (low vitamin B12) are corrected by increasing dietary intake of these two nutrients.
 But don’t wait for these deficiencies to occur.
 Instead, guard against low iron and B12 by ensuring that your diet contains adequate amounts of each.

-If you don’t consume meat, it is even more important to take a high quality multi supplement.
+If you don’t consume meat, it’s essential fibromyalgia patients take a high quality multi with iron and vitamin B12 to minimize fatigue.

-“There are vegetable sources of iron, like spinach, but the absorption of iron from plant sources is poor,” says Holton.
-“So, if you are a vegetarian, it’s imperative that you supplement with a multivitamin and mineral that contains 100 percent of your required iron and B12.”
+“Vegetable sources of iron exist, such as spinach, but the absorption of iron from plant-based foods is poor,” says Holton.
+“So, if you are a vegetarian, take a multivitamin and mineral supplement.”

 Timing